I Have Not Backed A Loser

 All of a sudden the conversation took a downward turn. we had reached my destination.
 I had to dash off the plane.
 All those delays earlier had made me late for my connecting flight; which I did subsequently missed!

+Since that time I believe I have come up with what my drumsticks are: Spirituality.
 I feel very passionately about spiritual matters.
 This has evolved over the years.
 April 16, 1980 was the night I gave my life to Christ.
-I was part of the New Age Movement before Christ, so I brought a very different set of habits and hang-ups to the table.
-Pastors and church leaders, who previously were involved in a cult before entering Christianity I can really relate to.
-When I say, “I have not backed a loser” that is exactly what I mean.
+I had previously been a part of a New Age Movement called Living Love based in Berkeley California.
+So, I brought a very different set of habits and hang-ups to the table.